The debate over whether deadlifts engage back muscles is common in fitness circles.1

 Doing the deadlift as the first exercise will ascertain that there is no compromise in form from fatigued muscles trying to complete the movement which can be dangerous and cause injury.
 Leg exercises such as barbell squat and/or leg presses in this routine will then count as complimenting exercises to complete the muscle stimulation for the workout session.

-Deadlifts can also be done after compound lifts for legs such as squats since squats will not be as taxing.
+Deadlifts can also follow compound lifts for legs, like squats, since squats may not be as demanding.
 They can also serve as a warm up for the deadlift exercise working to get blood into the posterior chain that is critical for a successful deadlift.
 However, in this set up as opposed to the aforementioned one means that deadlift cannot be done at full intensity.

 How To Make Deadlifts Target Your Legs More